 Make Private Mortgage Insurance a Thing of the Past

-For loans closed since July 1999, lenders are required (by federal law) to automatically cancel Private Mortgage Insurance (PMI) when the loan balance falls lower than 78 percent of your purchase price � but not when the borrower earns 22 percent equity.
-(There are exceptions -like some loans considered 'high risk'.)
-The good news is that you can cancel your PMI yourself (for a mortgage loan that closed past July '99), no matter the original price of purchase, after the equity rises to twenty percent.
+For loans closed after July 1999, lenders are obligated (by federal law) to automatically cancel Private Mortgage Insurance (PMI) when the loan balance gets under 78 percent of your purchase price � but not at the point the loan reaches 22 percent equity.
+(Some "higher risk" morgages are not included.)
+The good news is that you can request cancelation of your PMI yourself (for your mortgage that closed after July '99), regardless of the original purchase price, when the equity rises to twenty percent.

 Familiarize yourself with your loan statements to keep your eye on principal payments.
 You'll want to be aware of the the purchase amounts of the houses that are selling around you.
 You are paying mostly interest if you closed your loan fewer than 5 years ago, so your principal most likely hasn't lowered much.